stashapp/stash/ui/v2.5/src/docs/en/ScraperDevelopment.md

-# Creating Scrapers
+# Contributing Scrapers

-You can contribute scrapers to the community by creating a PR in [this repository](https://github.com/stashapp/CommunityScrapers/pulls)
+Scrapers can be contributed to the community by creating a PR in [this repository](https://github.com/stashapp/CommunityScrapers/pulls).

+# Scraper configuration file format

 ```yaml
 name: <site>